COLUMNColumn

 Admission Ticket 150,000 VND/person (1–3 people), 200,000 VND/person (4–5 people)

-Tra Que Vegetable Village is a popular organic vegetable attraction in Hoi An.
-In its vast fields, fresh vegetables such as basil, herbs, amaranth, Malabar spinach, gotu kola, bitter greens (nigana), shiso (perilla), lettuce, and scallions are cultivated.
+Tra Que Vegetable Village is a popular organic-vegetable tourist spot in Hoi An.
+In its vast fields, fresh vegetables such as basil and other herbs, amaranth, Malabar spinach, gotu kola, bitter greens (nigana), perilla (shiso), lettuce, and green onions are cultivated.
 You can also enjoy fruits like bottle gourd, pumpkin, luffa, and papaya.

-Riding a motorbike along the quiet village roads reveals soothing scenery and lets you experience the calm daily life of the locals.
+Riding a motorbike along the quiet village roads reveals soothing scenery and lets you experience the peaceful lives of the locals.

-In home-style restaurants, you can savor Hoi An specialties such as mi quang, cao lau, and chicken rice.
-If you join a cooking class, you can learn traditional Central Vietnamese cooking methods.
+At homestyle restaurants, you can savor Hoi An specialties such as mì Quảng, cao lầu, and chicken rice; join a cooking class to learn traditional Central Vietnamese cooking methods.

-Especially if you visit around 7 a.m., you can see locals watering the vegetables.
-There are both automatic irrigation systems and manual watering, allowing you to observe the lively daily farm work up close.
+If you visit around 7 a.m., you can see locals watering the vegetables.
+There are both automatic irrigation systems and manual watering, and you can observe up close the lively daily farm work.

 Cam Ha Village, about 5 minutes by car from Hoi An.